AFRICA

 34) Languages that may be applied in notifications and communication

-The filing can be submitted only in German, French or Italian (not English).
-Annexes can be filed in English.
+The filing must be submitted in German, French or Italian.
+Submissions in English are not accepted.
+However, annexes may be filed in English.

 35) Documents that must be supplied with notification